israncho/maze-generator/README.md

 # maze-generator
-Implementation of a maze generator in java
+Implementation of a maze generator in java using processing and the build tool gradle.